JOHNFLEURIMOND/sumOfTwoPositiveIntergers-codewars/README.md

 In this Codewars challenge, I received a question involving arrays.

 ## How It's Made
- I decided to grab the last two numbers with min, which returns an array of the two smallest values which I saved under the variable minNums[0] & minNums[1] and sort thru the numbers!
+ I decided to grab the last two numbers with minNums, which returns an array of the two smallest values which I saved under the variable minNums[0] & minNums[1] and sort thru the numbers!

  var minNums = [numbers[0], numbers[1]].sort(function(x, y) {
    return x - y
  }); //Then I returned the sum of these two elements.

  I then created a variable for the numbers.length; for a for loop with the parameters to compare and go thru all the numbers+1 and have a if/else statement.